devmus/meganode/README.md

 git clone https://github.com/minima-global/meganode.git
 ```

-There are certain values in the **docker-compose.yml** file you will want to edit
+There are certain values in the **docker-compose.yml** file you may want to edit

 - The MDS password for Minima
 - The admin password for MEG